 Lighting

 General Operational Advice on Lighting

 Compact Fluorescent Lamps (CFLs) use 20% of the energy used by typical incandescent bulbs to give the same amount of light.
 A 22 Watt CFL has the same light output as a 100 Watt incandescent.
 LED (Light-emitting diode) lights use less than 10% of the energy required for corresponding tungsten lights.
 Low energy lighting will give highest savings in rooms that are most often used.

 Lighting - Low Energy Bulbs

-The low energy lighting in this dwelling is greater than or equal to 50% but but less than 100%.
+There is 100% low energy lighting in this dwelling.

-Replacement of traditional light bulbs (tungsten or incandescent) with energy saving bulbs (CFL or LED) can reduce lighting costs significantly.
-They also last considerably longer than ordinary light bulbs thereby saving on replacement costs.
-Consider replacing traditional light bulbs with energy saving bulbs.

-Cost: Low Impact: Low

-Space Heating
+No specific action is advised.

-General Operational Advice on Space Heating

-A reduction of 1^oC on your thermostat can reduce annual space heating costs by 10% or more.
+Space Heating General Operational Advice on Space Heating A reduction of 1^OC on your thermostat can reduce annual space heating costs by 10% or more.
 An automatic timer switch or programmer allows you to schedule the heating duty on the hot water and heating system and to turn the system on and off as required.
 Use this facility to limit the running time for the heating system to fit your specific needs and you will save money.
 Room thermostats nomally turn the boiler and heating circulation pump off when the room temperature has reached the desired level.
 A room thermostat is normally located in a living area or circulations area (hall or landing).
 Guide temperature settings are 20°C for a living room and 16 - 18°C for circulation areas.
 However, the most appropriate setting depends on location of the thermostat and the heating system design.
 Choose the lowest setting that gives acceptable comfort conditions.
 Finding the setting to suit you may take some experimentation.
 Thermostatic Radiator Valves (TRVs) can be set to suit the heating requirements of the room(s) in question.

-For further details please refer to "A Detailed Guide to Home Heating Systems" available on www.seai.ie

-Distribution System Losses and Gains (Control Category)

-The heating system controls in this dwelling could be improved.
+For further details please refer to "A Detailed Guide to Home Heating Systems" available on www.seai.ie Distribution System Losses and Gains (Control Category) The heating system controls in this dwelling could be improved.
 The heating system would benefit from a programmer/timer and room thermostat to enable the boiler to switch off when no heat is required.
 A seven day programmer will allow you to customise a heating schedule to meet your specific heating needs for each day of the week.
 This would reduce the amount of energy used and lower your fuel bills.
 Thermostatic radiator valves (TRVs) could also be installed to allow the temperature of each room to be controlled to suit individual needs, adding to comfort and reducing heating bills.
 For example, they can be set to be warmer in the living room and bathroom than in the bedrooms.
 TRVs should be fitted to every radiator excluding the radiator in the same room as the room thermostat and to the radiator/towel rail in the bathroom.
 The room thermostat is needed as well as the TRVs, to enable the boiler to switch off when no heat is required.

-Cost: Medium Impact: Medium

-Main Heating System

-General Operational Advice on Main Heating System

-You should have your boiler professionally serviced at least once per year.
-A clean and serviced appliance will operate more economically and will have a longer service

-Efficiency of Main Heating System (Gas or Oil)

-This dwelling has an oil/gas main heating system.
+Cost: Medium Impact: Medium Main Heating System General Operational Advice on Main Heating System You should have your boiler professionally serviced at least once per year.
+A clean and serviced appliance will operate more economically and will have a longer service life.
+Efficiency of Main Heating System (Gas or Oil) This dwelling has an oil/gas main heating system.
 The efficiency of the boiler in this dwelling is greater than or equal to 86%.
 No specific action is advised.

-Thermal Solar Panels

-This dwelling has no solar water heating.
+Thermal Solar Panels This dwelling has no solar water heating.